Social Media in Japan: A Complete Guide [Updated for 2025]

 YouTube

 YouTube is Japan's most-used social media platform for consuming and sharing video content.
 It is particularly popular among younger users but has a significant following among older age groups.
+YouTube Shorts is now the fastest-growing video format in Japan, driven by high smartphone usage and mobile-first content consumption habits.
+Over 48% of users under 30 now engage primarily with Shorts, not long-form videos.

 Demographics: The platform's age distribution has shifted towards younger users, with a growing number of vloggers and YouTube stars pulling in huge numbers of fans under 30.